Alignment Chart Template

 Create your own Alignment Chart

 Making your own Alignment Chart is easy.
-Miro’s whiteboard tool is the perfect canvas to create and share them.
+Miro’s virtual collaboration platform is the perfect canvas to create and share them.
 Get started by selecting the Alignment Chart Template, then take the following steps to make one of your own.

 Pick a topic.
 If there’s a book you like, you could align the characters or align several books in the same genre.
 If you have a line of products, you could align those too.
 The possibilities are endless!
 The only constraint is that you have to choose nine things to categorize.
 If you’re using the alignment chart to kick off a brainstorming session or as an icebreaker, get the whole team involved.
 Invite anyone to pick a topic.